Warning: "Virtual disk 'Hard disk' is a mapped direct-access LUN that is not accessible." while migrating or powering on VM with RDMs attached.

 The contents of SCSI VPD page 0x83 should match when requested by all hosts in a vSphere cluster, and the RDM should be accessible by all hosts in the cluster.
 However, discrepancies in device presentation between hosts in a cluster may lead to different hosts receiving different contents for VPD page 0x83 for the same device.
 In this case, hosts which did not create the RDM mapping file may be unable to locate the raw device mapping LUN when powering on or migrating a virtual machine.

-Note: Cold migrations of powered off virtual machines do not require access to the raw device mapping.
+Notice: Cold migrations of powered off virtual machines do not require access to the raw device mapping.
 Symptoms may be noticed after cold migration, when the virtual machine is powered on.

-Note: In the case of vMotion for a virtual machine with an RDM device, even if the same device and LUN are presented on both the source and destination hosts, the vMotion compatibility check may fail if the VML ID is different.
+Notice: In the case of vMotion for a virtual machine with an RDM device, even if the same device and LUN are presented on both the source and destination hosts, the vMotion compatibility check may fail if the VML ID is different.
+This issue is caused by an omission in the compatibility check logic.
+It has been fixed in vSphere 8.0U3 (vCenter Server 8.0 U3/ESXi 8.0 U3).

 Resolution